Khan/engblog/src/posts/snippet-server.md

   to a team's progress).

 * Snippets do not provide context.
-If you don't already know what someone is working on, their snippet may englighten you, but it will just as likely confuse you.
+If you don't already know what someone is working on, their snippet may enlighten you, but it will just as likely confuse you.

 At Khan Academy, the entire company uses one snippet server.
 The